cybercongress/cybercongress/site/content/post/game-of-links.md

 ## Conclusion

 At first glance, the `euler-5` distribution and the Game rules look pretty complex.
 This is not true.
-A nice UI of [cyber.page](https://cyber.page/#/) app is intended to make playing easy and clear.
+A good UI of the [cyber.page](https://cyber.page/#/) app is intended to make playing easy and clear.
 We expect the `cyber` network to launch with a loaded knowledge graph and a nice distribution curve.
 The Game will help to achieve this.
 This is a good chance for everyone to become an early adopter of the #fuckgoogle philosophy and the Great Web.
 Do it.
 Cyber it.

 ## References
 1. [The cyber whitepaper](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ)